What are the best personal assistant courses?

 A tutor leads a seminar for a room full of personal assistants.

 In this blog we’ll look at five of the best personal assistant courses, covering the spectrum from online personal assistant qualifications to full-time diplomas.
-If you’re a newbie to the personal assistant role and wondering how to become a PA, you may well be nervous about being underqualified for the job.
-We’re here to put your mind at ease, and show you exactly what actions you can take to take on your dream PA job.
+If you’re an aspiring personal assistant and wondering how to become a PA, you may well be nervous about being underqualified for the job.
+We’re here to put your mind at ease, and show you exactly what actions you can take to secure your dream PA job.
+For employers, this is designed to give you an idea of what to look for on candidate CVs, and what to offer in .

-Do I need a degree to be a personal assistant?
+Do you need a degree to be a personal assistant?

-Before we delve into some fantastic options for your PA education, let’s first address a common question you may have: do you need a degree to be a personal assistant?
+Before we delve into some fantastic options for PA education, let’s first address a common question: do you need a degree to be a personal assistant?

 The short answer is no – many PA roles will require education up to A-level only.
-The long answer is – it depends on the particular PA job.
-In more formal and high-pressure workplaces such as corporate finance, private equity, or family offices, an undergraduate degree may be a prerequisite, while the more interesting and higher-paid PA positions will of course be more attainable with a degree.
+The long answer is: it depends on the particular PA job.
+In more formal and high-pressure workplaces such as corporate finance, private equity, or family offices, an undergraduate degree may be a prerequisite, while the more interesting and higher-paid PA positions will of course be more suitable to a candidate with a degree.

 However, there are alternatives to a degree that can be just as powerful when it comes to PA jobs.
-This is why we advise you to consider the below personal assistant courses – having these achievements to your name will vastly improve your job prospects and opportunities for career progression.
+This is why we advise you to consider the below personal assistant courses: someone with these under their belt is more likely to be successful and see long-term career progression.

 Oxford Media & Business School

-OMBS is a highly-regarded business school that regularly produces the most sought-after PAs, many of whom find work through Tiger.
-OMBS’s professional business diploma is an excellent alternative to university if you already have a clear vision of your career and want to hit the ground running.
+OMBS is a highly-regarded business school that regularly produces sought-after PAs, many of whom find work through Tiger.
+OMBS’s professional business diploma is an excellent alternative to university for those with a clear vision of their career who want to hit the ground running.
 At just one year long, the course is intensive, practical, and gives students a solid grounding in the PA skills and knowledge desired by PA hiring managers.

 Quest Professional